Online Courses

 SPANISH 3 HONORS - GRADES 9-12

-Prerequisites: Minimum B- in each semester of Spanish 2H or a minimum A- in each semester of Spanish 2.
+Prerequisites: Minimum B in the 1st semester of Spanish 2H or a minimum A in the 1st semester of Spanish 2.
+Current teacher recommendation required.
+Placement pending based on 2nd semester grades matching prior requirements.

 Dive into the rich diversity of Hispanic culture across the globe by exploring the tastes, sights, and sounds of this dynamic language that reflects triumph, struggle, celebration, and so much more.
 During this cultural journey, students improve conversational, vocabulary, and writing skills through authentic tasks.
 Take your Spanish language abilities to the next level!